rahulrlg/WikiIndexer/README.md

 	->Click Next/Finish
  Run the project.
 It should execute.
+ Main method is in edu.buffalo.cse.ir.wikiindexer.SingleRunner.java.(Starting point)

+ Optional Configuration changs:
- Main method is in edu.buffalo.cse.ir.wikiindexer.SingleRunner.java.(Starting point) By default, this program takes five_entries.xml as input file.
+ By default, this program takes five_entries.xml as input file.
 This file is present in "files" folder.
  In case user want to parse his/her own wikipedia xml file or make it configurable,<br/> user has to do two configuration  changes.
 	1. Add the xml file to files/properties.config.
 Currently it is set to as follows;
 		root.dir=/home/rahul/Desktop/WikiIndexer(path)
 		dump.filename=five_entries.xml(filename)